 - 1. Open the OS server in the PCS 7 project on the engineering station. - 2.
-Select the "Time synchronization" editor in the tree view of WinCC Explorer. - 3.
-Select Open in the shortcut menu.
+Select the "Time synchronization" editor in the tree view of WinCC Explorer. - Select Open in the shortcut menu.
 The "Time Synchronization" dialog box opens. - 4.
 Select the "Synchronization via System Bus (Master, Slave)" check box. - Select the "Display symbolic name of the access points" check box.
-The communications processors of the OS server are displayed with a symbolic name if they are not present on the engineering station. - Select the network adapter from the "Access point 1" drop-down list.
-The list shows all available devices that are suitable for time synchronization.
+The communications processors of the OS server are displayed with a symbolic name if they are not present on the engineering station. - 6.
+Select the network adapter from the "Access point 1" drop-down list.